alanty/data-on-eks/analytics/terraform/spark-k8s-operator/examples/benchmark/scale/README.md

 From there you can configure the parameters in the web form and start the test.

 #### Without GUI/Headless
-Providing the `--headless` option disables the webui and instead runs automatically with the supplied parameters:
+Providing the `--headless` option disables the webui and instead runs automatically with the default parameters:
 ```bash
 locust --headless --only-summary -u 1 -r 1
 ```